uzkbwza/ivysly.com/posts/how-to-idm.md

 Slug: how-to-do-drukqs
 Summary: In which I respond to a simple question with a bunch of unwarranted advice.
 How I made my latest "braindance" (???) album, Becomesher.
 Some general tips on how to approach making this style of music.

 So I released my latest album recently.
-It's called [Becomesher](https://iv-music.bandcamp.com/album/becomesher), released under then name IV.
+It's called [Becomesher](https://iv-music.bandcamp.com/album/becomesher), released under the name IV.
 This album by far is my most developed, mature work, and I am boundlessly proud of it.
 I spent about 6 months working on it, and every song took on average a few weeks' time to make.
 You should go listen before you read the rest of this article!
 Though, if you don't, there are still points I think are relevant to anyone creating electronic music.

 <iframe width="600" height="600" src="https://www.youtube.com/embed/IDlnxL0POPA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>